The Cape Canaveral Community Garden

 Funded in Part by

-A NRPA Grant, National Recreation and Park Association (NRPA) is the leading non-profit organization dedicated to the advancement of public parks, recreation and conservation and previous Council Member Brendan McMillin.
+An NRPA Grant, National Recreation and Park Association (NRPA) is the leading non-profit organization dedicated to the advancement of public parks, recreation, and conservation and previous Council Member Brendan McMillin.

 - Click to view the Florida Today story about the Cape Canaveral Community Garden